lerummi/accident-severity-forecast/README.md

 ```

 Start _Jupyter server_ and _Mlflow_ in the background.
 Run training notebook and verify experiments and model artifacts are logged to MLFlow.
+For training,
+all data available up to `SIMULATION_START_DATE` are used, all events beyond this date are considered
+to occur in future.

 When running, find the following instances: